-Peanut Butter & Banana Bread with Milk Chocolate Chips – My favorite childhood sandwich recreated as a quick bread…WITH milk chocolate chips!
+I’ve always loved Banana Bread but this version is like my favorite childhood sandwich recreated as a quick bread…WITH milk chocolate chips!

 Unfortunately the bananas had just passed their prime and my favorite childhood treat would not work with mushy bananas.
-However, my craving for the combination wouldn’t leave either so I decided to punt and combine the two in a loaf of Peanut Butter & Banana Bread with Milk Chocolate Chips.
+However, my craving for the combination wouldn’t leave either so I decided to punt and combine the two in a loaf of Peanut Butter & Banana Bread and added some milk chocolate chips.
 While I’ve made lots of banana bread from over-ripe bananas, I’ve never been able to wax poetic about it.
 It’s something I do but not something I necessarily love.
 So this had me a bit more excited.

 This was heavenly; really a great marriage of those two flavors with little pockets of milk chocolate from the chips.
 It was great with a cup of coffee for breakfast but sweet enough to be considered a dessert too.
 Even if your childhood did not include this combination in a sandwich, I’m betting you will love it too.

 PIN ‘Peanut Butter Banana Bread with Milk Chocolate Chips’

 - ½ teaspoon salt

 - 3 medium bananas, mashed

 - 1/3 cup buttermilk (add 1 tsp of lemon juice to 1/3 cup buttermilk as a substitute)